What is an Operating Expense?

 Operating expenses are the mandatory and required costs associated with running regular business activities.
 A company incurs operating expenses to generate revenue and maintain competitiveness.
 Examples of operating expenses include rent, insurance, office supplies, repair and maintenance, salary and wages, utilities, sales and marketing, and depreciation.
 Typically, companies refer to operating expenses as OPEX.

 One of the main roles of management is to strike the appropriate balance between a low total operating expense and a high ability to make revenue.
-A common technique is to identify operating expenses that are fixed costs (expenses like rent that don’t change based on the increase or decrease in a company’s daily activities) and variable costs (expenses like hourly wages that change with the level of company activity).
+A common technique is to identify operating expenses that are fixed costs (expenses like rent that doesn't change based on the increase or decrease in a company’s daily activities) and variable costs (expenses like hourly wages that change with the level of company activity).
 By minimizing fixed costs, management enables the company with a lower break-even goal to start making a profit.

 Some operating expenses don’t involve cash outflows.
 For example, company assets lose value through use and time, so a company needs to account for that loss of value.
 A company’s accountant uses depreciation to quantify a decline in the value of physical fixed assets, and amortization to reduce the book value of intangible assets.
 Both depreciation and amortization are non-cash operating expenses.